Algebraic-Dynamical Perturbation Theory of Large-$U$ Hubbard Models. Single Particle Spectrum of Antiferromagnetic Mott Insulating States: Introduction

 The common difficulties encountered in previous works are i) noncanonical operator algebras and ii) lack of Wick's theorem.
 Both make perturbation sequence difficult to control.
 Recently, Shastry group pioneered a series of works studying the \(t-J\) model\cite{zhang-1988-effec-hamil}, the \(\text{{\it extremely correlated Fermi liquid}}\) (ECFL) theory\cite{shastry-2011-extrem-correl,shastry-2013-extrem-correl}, and obtained results quantitatively comparable to numerical methods such as dynamical mean field theories\cite{zitko-2013-extrem-correl} and density matrix renormalization group\cite{mai-2018-t-t}.
 ECFL overcomes these difficulties by combining the noncanonical algebras with Heisenberg-equations-of-motion (HEOM) to derive a close-form Schwinger-Dyson-equations-of-motion (SDEOM) for the dynamical Green's functions (GFs).
-W. Ding further generalized the ECFL idea to arbitrary operators and many-body correlations\cite{Ding-2022-algeb-dynam}.
+W. Ding further generalized the ECFL idea to arbitrary operators and many-body correlations which is called the \emph{algebraic-dynamical theory} (ADT) \cite{Ding-2022-algeb-dynam}.